DavidAnderson684/audio-filesystem-tools/README.md

 # Help

 To know what any particular script does, and to receive help on using it, run it with the `--help` parameter, e.g. `./create-directories-from-sources.sh --help`.

+# Contributing

+Patches and improvements of all kinds are welcome!
+Please open an issue in Github, and link a pull request to it.